Health and Wellness (HEW)

 Equivalent Course: HEW 250W

 HEW 295 RESEARCH EXPERIENCE IN HEALTH AND WELLNESS

 Prerequisite: Instructor permission.
 Scholarship or creative work conducted under the supervission of a faculty member.
 Offered occasionally.

 HEW 301 KINESIOLOGY: APPLIED ANATOMY AND BIOMECHANICS

-Prerequisite: sophomore standing.
+Prerequisite: Junior or Senior Status.
 Study of the skeletal, neural, and muscular systems and the biomechanical principles of human movement and their relationship to exercise, fitness, and athletic performance.
 Offered spring and summer.